shreytheshreyas/tp/docs/UserGuide.md

 * The `PROJECT_INDEX` must be a positive integer.
 * The project must exist in the project list before it can be deleted.
-* The user must be in Home View before deleting a project.
+* You must be in HomeView before deleting a project.

 Example of usage: